bacalhau-project/bacalhau/docs/running-node/quick-start-docker.md

 Notes about the command:

 * It runs the Bacalhau container in "host" mode.
 This means that the container will use the same network as the host.
-* It uses the `root` user, which is the default system user that has access to the Docker socket on a mac.
+* It uses the `root` user, which is the default system user that has access to the Docker socket on a Mac.
 You may need to change this to suit your environment.
 * It mounts the Docker Socket
 * It mounts the `/tmp` directory
 * It exposes the Bacalhau API ports to the world